Varicose Veins: Complications, Treatment and Prevention

 varicose veins compression stockings

-While it is not entirely within a person’s control to prevent varicose veins, the following may help to reduce the risk of developing them or developing more:
+While it is not entirely within a person’s control to prevent varicose veins, the following actions may help to reduce the risk of developing them or developing more:

 • Wearing compression stockings